If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 The county

-is not acknowledging that Hawai’i Electric does not have the kind of power a
+is not acknowledging that Hawai’i Electric does NOT have the kind of power a

 Smart Grid needs, which will add to the island's already-existing power issues.